- Deposit required: Minimum of 5% of share value

 - We have given shared owners more control when they come to sell their home.
 Shared owners will be able to take control of the resales process from the landlord at an earlier point, giving them greater influence over the sale.

 - The new model should be available to purchase from 2022 (a limited number of homes will be available before that).
 We will continue to fund the present Shared Ownership scheme until 2023 through the Affordable Homes Programme 2016-23.
+There will, therefore, be a transition period in which both the former and new Shared Ownership models will be available.

 You could buy a home through Shared Ownership in England if: